AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

   ![](assets/32bit-air.png)

-  * **Understood** - The message will pop up every time you open the project
+ - **Understood** - The message will pop up every time you open the project
-  * **Don't Remind Me** - This will not show up again, unless you change the SDK that is being used.
+ - **Don't Remind Me** - This will not show up again, unless you change the SDK that is being used.
 It will be reset every time you change SDKs.

-This doesn't mean it won't still build, but if you try to play or package may fail:
+That doesn't mean it won't still build, but if you try to play or package may fail:

 ![](assets/air-failed.png)